dreamerenigma/lando-bot/README.md

 </p>

 # lando-bot
 ### Lando Support Bot for Discord in Python, copy the link and paste it into your browser.
-Note all links below👇
+Note all links below👇 or click on the bot image☝️

 Service commands: